hecksadecimal/Parpchiver/README.md

 You can archive an entire chat by providing the script the name of the chat.
 The example used here is http://msparp.com/featuretesting

-Note that this works exactly the same for searched chats with one caveat.
-It will save the entire searced chat log in one file, datecodes do not apply.
+Note that this works exactly the same for searched chats as of v1.2, with the exception of datecodes.
+They do not apply.

 The script will automatically attempt to resume from the latest saved log if it exists.